ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 ### 1. Flow is disrupted:

 The flow of the notebook is very difficult to understand and also creates problems.
-For example, we may create a variabe name under the plot that needs it.
+For example, we may create a variable name under the plot that needs it.
 In the above code as well, we created **`df3['active']`** below the cell in which it is needed.
 So, it may cause errors when run by others.
 Also, you may have to scroll the notebook for miles and miles.

 ### 2. No reproducibility:

 When the notebook is shared with others, the other person faces a lot of problems to execute or understand the notebook.
 For instance, the name of the dataframes doesn't signify any information about the type of dataframe.
-It runs from **`df1`** to **`df7`** and creates a lot of confusions.
-But you want to create a notebook whih is very easy to iterate on and the one you can actually share with your colleagues.
+It runs from **`df1`** to **`df7`** and creates a lot of confusion.
+But you want to create a notebook which is very easy to iterate on and the one you can share with your colleagues.

 ### 3. Difficult to move the code to production:

-With this approach, your code is not ready to moved into prodcution.
-You end up having to rewrite the whole notebook before moving it to production which is obviously not effective.
+With this approach, your code is not ready to move into production.
+You end up having to rewrite the whole notebook before moving it to production which is not effective.

 ### 4. Unable to automate:

-The notebook in the current condition cannot be automated for analysis since there may occur a lot of problems like error in code execution, unavailability of filenames used.
+The notebook in the current condition cannot be automated for analysis since there may occur a lot of problems like an error in code execution, unavailability of filenames used.

-Although the code may give a interesting conclusion or desired output, we are not quite sure that conclusion is at least correct.
+Although the code may give an interesting conclusion or desired output, we are not quite sure that conclusion is at least correct.

-Despite having so many problems associated with this approach, it is common for everyone to still use this type of flow while making a notebook since while coding, people enjoy when the code works when they check the outputs and hence keep on continuing the coding in similar way.
+Despite having so many problems associated with this approach, it is common for everyone to still use this type of flow while making a notebook since while coding, people enjoy when the code works when they check the outputs and hence keep on similarly continuing the coding.

 <a name="solution"></a>